WhackJobInt/postal3scriptdocs/docs/statespatterns.md

 ## Inheritance

 Postal3Script supports inheritance, states and patterns can be inherited, and they can be overridden when wanted.
-In Postal 3 this is heavily used to split apart the NPC AI.
+In Postal 3 this is heavily used to split the NPC AI in parts.

 Here's an example of inheritance: